android-la64/rust/src/tools/miri/README.md

   Miri executions, also [see "Testing the Miri driver" in `CONTRIBUTING.md`][testing-miri].
 * `MIRIFLAGS` (recognized by `cargo miri` and the test suite) defines extra flags to be passed to Miri.
+* `MIRI_LIB_SRC` defines the directory where Miri expects the sources of the standard library that it will build and use for interpretation.
+This directory must point to the `library` subdirectory of a `rust-lang/rust` repository checkout.
+Note that changing files in that directory does not automatically trigger a re-build of the standard library; you have to clear the Miri build cache manually (on Linux, `rm -rf ~/.cache/miri`).
 * `MIRI_SYSROOT` (recognized by `cargo miri` and the test suite) indicates the sysroot to use.
 To do the same thing with `miri` directly, use the `--sysroot` flag.